WonderingGodling/My-Mind-Space/src/site/notes/Uni/Disease.md

 - Lipid solubility
 - Available transport mechanisms
 - Intracellular Binding
-- Factors Affecting Drug Distribution

 ### Biotransformation
-Chemical alteration of the drug in the living organism so as to eliminate it from the body.
+Chemical alteration of the drug to eliminate it from the body, increasing atributes like water solubility.

 ### Pharmacodynamics
 What a drug does to the body (How and Where)